SUPPORT THIS INDEPENDENT JOURNALISM

 The North American tour will conclude on their home turf of Canada, coming full circle.

-Jones kept busy during the COVID-19 lockdown and, unlike some other people, didn’t get antsy during it—which he partly attributes to sharing an apartment with his “beautiful wife.”
+Roberts kept busy during the COVID-19 lockdown and, unlike some other people, didn’t get antsy during it—which he partly attributes to sharing an apartment with his “beautiful wife.”
 He took the time to jump back into musical education and learned to play the classical piano.

 “I’m not a piano player,” he said.
 “I’m taking it up in my old age.”

-Jones acknowledged that classical piano is a bit different than the folk-tined rock of Crash Test Dummies, who are celebrating their 30th anniversary as they hit the road to play in front of fans.
+Roberts acknowledged that classical piano is a bit different than the folk-tined rock of Crash Test Dummies, who are celebrating their 30th anniversary as they hit the road to play in front of fans.

 He attributes that enduring interest to the storytelling and lyrical aspect of Crash Test Dummies, who touch upon childhood and religious experiences in “Mmm Mmm Mmm Mmm.”
-Jones said he has also personally read comments from people who are struck by the “sonic quality” of the music.
+Roberts said he has also personally read comments from people who are struck by the “sonic quality” of the music.

 “It has a thickly layered veneer to it,” he said.